Meet the Designer

 I have never been far from my love of stitching and designing, waiting for the right time to share the boundless ideas again.
 With the opening of The Wishing Thorn, I am able to realize my dream of sharing my creative talents with you once again.
 Helping to preserve history of these lovely ladies' work and sharing this path with you.
 Hoping it brings you just as much joy.

 New Patterns are always in the making, it is a slow process as I try to stitch as many of my own patterns as I can.
-We all know there we can never have to many patterns in our stash!
+We all know we can never have too many patterns in our stash!

 My soul is fed with needle and thread, the thread that connects historic needlework to contemporary needle art ❤️